andikkurniawan28/Laravel-Starter/README.md

 ## About Laravel Starter

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
+Laravel Starter is an ideal starting point to start your admin apps with built in feature such as :

-Laravel Starter is an ideal starting point to start your administration application with built in feature such as :
+- Authentication (Login, Register, Logout)
-- Authentication
+- Middleware by Role Permission
 - Role Management
 - Permission Management
 - User Management